dcahall/react-sneakers-shop/README.md

 # Sneakers-shop
+Sneakers-shop, where the following options are available:
+- search by product name
+- add items to cart and favorites
+- order placement
+- switching tabs
-Sneakers-shop, where the following options are available: search by product name, add items to cart and favorites, checkout, switching tabs.
-The mockApi was used as a server to store the data.
+The mockApi was used as a server to store the data
 ____
 **Launching:**
 1. Clone this repo and go to it: